 Motor type, rider weight, wind speed…what else?

-- Temperature.
 Batteries that experience the extreme cold of winters (like in Quebec for example) will not have the same range as a battery being used at, say, 15 degrees Celsius.
 Batteries do not like extreme temperatures, whether hot or cold and you will find that the greatest range will be achieved in mild temperatures.
 There are, however, ways to get around this.
 Many aftermarket companies have created protective, insulated cases for your batteries in order to keep them at a more constant temperature.
 This is ideal for anyone wanting to ride their electric bike in the winter!

-- The surface conditions.
 A smooth surface such as asphalt will allow more distance than on gravel or off-road paths.

-- Bosch-equipped Ebikes offer four different levels of assistance; Eco, Tour, Sport and Turbo.
+More powerful motors require more energy power.
+They accelerate faster.
+Bosch-equipped Ebikes offer four different levels of assistance; Eco, Tour, Sport and Turbo.
 With Turbo mode offering a 250% boost, you can imagine that you will get quite a bit less range in this assistance mode compared to Eco mode, which only outputs 50% assistance.